The Legacy Prize

 Taking recommendations from the faculty leadership and the deans, the President selects a third-year undergraduate or first-year graduate student who has demonstrated excellence and innovation in his or her musical studies and a commitment to engaging the larger community, both on and off campus.
 Legacy winners will fill an important mentoring role during their final year at Longy, working especially with the school's outreach programs.
 Founded in 1915, the Longy School is both a degree-granting conservatory and a community music school, and is committed to providing rigorous musical instruction to dedicated students of all ages and ability levels.

-The National Inventors and Innovators Alliance (NCIIA) supports technology innovation and entrepreneurship in universities and colleges to create experiential learning opportunities for students, and successful, socially beneficial businesses.
-NCIIA chooses a public spirited college-aged student with extraordinary creativity in invention and entrepreneurship, and whose work in some way exemplifies the spirit of Benjamin Franklin.
-Established in 1995 with support from the Lemelson Foundation, NCIIA has a membership of over 200 colleges and universities from all over the United States, engaging more than 5,000 students and faculty innovators and entrepreneurs each year, assisting them with bringing their concepts to commercialization.
+VentureWell, formerly the National Collegiate Innovators and Inventors Alliance, supports technology innovation and entrepreneurship in universities and colleges to create experiential learning opportunities for students, and successful, socially beneficial businesses.
+VentureWell chooses a public-spirited college-aged student with extraordinary creativity in invention and entrepreneurship, and whose work in some way exemplifies the spirit of Benjamin Franklin.
+Established in 1995 with support from the Lemelson Foundation, VentureWell has a membership of over 200 colleges and universities from all over the United States, engaging more than 5,000 students and faculty innovators and entrepreneurs each year, assisting them with bringing their concepts to commercialization.